bit-oh-my-god/ns3-dtn-bit/readme.md

 This Project is a newbie-readable simulation for dtn on ns-3 environment, easy to use for research purples, supporting customed routing definition and scenario definition.
 This project is highly inspirited by [Lakkakorpi](https://www.netlab.tkk.fi/tutkimus/dtn/ns/) Read this [paper](https://smartech.gatech.edu/bitstream/handle/1853/6492/GIT-CC-04-07.pdf?sequence=1&isAllowed=y) if you want know about TEG(time-expanded graph)
+Read this [link](https://tools.ietf.org/html/draft-burleigh-dtnrg-cgr-00) if you want know about CGR

 # structure of this project